 Besides, TN monitors tend to be with better refresh rates and response times.
 The Asus VP228HE, one of the most recommended budget monitors on the market, is available for under $100.
 VP228HE is already equipped with the company’s flicker-free tech and built with a 1ms response time, granting gamers the best experience possible.

 Cosmetics should be a low priority

 We get it; you want your cooling fans to flash purple and your keyboard to look like Corsair’s handsome platinum design.
 However, the sleeker the equipment looks, the more expensive they are.

 For instance, that Corsair K95 that you’ve been eying comes in at around $200.
 You can get similar specs in STOGA’s or HyperX’s lines for a little under $70.
 They’re made out of plastic and don’t have wrist pads, but they get the job done with their clicky switches and media keys.

 Remember this rule whenever you’re choosing a PC body and other components with “nicer-looking” alternatives.
 You can always upgrade those when you have the extra coin.

 Building a great gaming PC doesn’t have to be expensive.
-As long as you’re smart about your purchases, you can have a perfectly good build under $800 – and even a really powerful one at $1,000.
+As long as you’re smart about your purchases, you can have a perfectly good gaming pc on a budget and even a really powerful one at $1,000.